spxbhuhb/adaptive/core/core-core/doc/definitions/core-core.md

+---
+markers: subproject
+---

 # core-core

-The lowest level [subproject](def://) of Adaptive.
+`core-core` is a core [subproject](def://) of [Adaptive](def://).
 Contains foundational functionality used by all other subprojects, including the Gradle and Kotlin compiler plugins.